Cordyceps extract health benefit, supplement dosage, safety, side effects and benefit for immune system and medical diseases

 Cordyceps sinensis is a parasitic complex of fungus and caterpillar, which has been used for medicinal purposes for centuries particularly in China, Japan and other Asian countries.
 It is an ascomycete fungus that grows on the Lepidopteron insect.
 Several mycelia strains have been isolated from natural cordyceps and manufactured by fermentation technology, and are commonly sold as health food products.
 In addition, some substitutes such as Cordyceps militaris and adulterants also have been used; therefore, quality control is very important to ensure its safety and efficacy.

-Purchase Cordyceps supplement
+Purchase Cordyceps extract supplement

-adenosine) used in clinical studies.
+Standardized to 0.18% adenosine) used in clinical studies.

 Suggested Use: One cordyceps pill a few times a week, or as recommended by your health care professional.

 Availability as a supplement